samjulien/blog/_posts/2018-07-03-vue-js-and-lambda-developing-production-ready-apps-part-2.markdown

 The process of installing and configuring Claudia.js can be pretty simple.
 Basically, to prepare your environment and your project to integrate with Cluadia.js, you will need to:

 1. Install Claudia.js globally (you will need its CLI in a moment).
 This can be done by issuing `npm install claudia -g` in any terminal.
-2. Install Claudia.js as a project development dependency to the `backend` subproject.
+2. Install Claudia.js as a project development dependency on the `backend` subproject.
 You can achieve this by issuing `npm install claudia -D` on a terminal pointing to the `backend` directory.
 3. Create an AWS profile and configure it locally so Claudia.js can deploy the project for you.

 To create an AWS profile, go to the [_Users_ section of your _IAM Management Console_](https://console.aws.amazon.com/iam/home#/users) and click on _add user_.
 Then, you can configure your new user as follows: